Chiral perturbation theory for heavy hadrons and chiral effective field theory for heavy hadronic molecules: Chiral effective field theory for heavy hadronic molecules

-In the above examples, one should be cautious of taking the cutoff $\Lambda $ to infinity, because one cannot expect the hadronic vertices still work properly at very high energy scale.
+{We can analyze the scales appearing in the above example following Ref.~\cite{Hanhart:2007wa}.
+The binding momenta for the neutral and charged channels are $\gamma_n\sim 20$ MeV and $\gamma_c\sim 120$ MeV, respectively (see Table~\ref{tab:4.1xscale} for details).
+The vertex $X\bar{D}^*D$ is dressed by the one-pion exchange interaction with the typical scale $|u|~\sim 45$ MeV.
+The typical scale of the vertex $D^*D\pi$ is estimated as $\sqrt{2m_{\pi}|m_{D^{*}}-m_{D}-m_{\pi}|} \sim |u|\sim 45$ MeV in the nonrelativistic approximation.
+The vertex $D^{(*)}\bar{D}^{(*)}\chi_{c0}$ is relevant to the rearrangement of the charmed quarks into a bound state.
+Here we use the binding momentum of the charmonium, $m_cv\sim $ 900 MeV to estimate the typical scale, where the $v\sim 0.3$ is the typical velocity of charm quark.
+One can see that there are at least three well-separated scales in total, $|u|\sim \gamma_n$, $\gamma_c$ and $m_c v$.} In the above examples, one should be cautious of taking the cutoff $\Lambda $ to infinity, because one cannot expect the hadronic vertices still work properly at very high energy scale.
 One cannot even expect that one single cutoff is enough to mimic all the form factors of the vertices at (widely) separated scale.
 Meanwhile, in the NREFT, there exist two velocities as pointed out in Ref.~\cite{Guo:2017jvc}.
 The power counting might fail due to the two separated velocities and the appearance of triangle singularity (see Ref.~\cite{Guo:2019twa} for reviews).
-However, in order to include the effect of triangle singularity, one has to resort to the non-factorization approach~\cite{Guo:2019qcn,Braaten:2019gfj,Braaten:2019yua,Braaten:2019sxh,Braaten:2019gwc}.
-Therefore, the non-factorization approach is more ambitious and more dangerous than the factorization approach to include more details.
-In the specific process, the two approaches might give different results, which need to be checked by experiments.
+However, in order to include the effect of triangle singularity, one has to resort to the non-factorization approach~\cite{Guo:2019qcn,Braaten:2019gfj,Braaten:2019yua,Braaten:2019sxh,Braaten:2019gwc}. {Therefore, the non-factorization approach is trying to embed details of higher energy scales than those in the factorization approach.
+The cost for the non-factorization approach is the arbitrariness of choosing UV behaviors.
+Moreover, the appearance of multiple scales would destroy the convergence of EFT.} In the specific process, the two approaches might give different results, which need to be checked by experiments.